 If you have more spare time, it’s possible to take a direct bus connection to Lima’s historic centre for some sightseeing.

-You can see the locations of the Lima hostels highlighted in this article using the map below:
+Click on the map below to explore the locations of the Lima hostels highlighted in this article:

 For more information on Lima Airport and what to do when you arrive, check out this helpful overview by How To Peru.